mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 # Top_4_pct_Titanic_Kaggle
-Top 4 % in "Titanic: Machine Learning from Disaster", a renowned competition on Kaggle, in 2020/05.
+Top 4 % in *Titanic: Machine Learning from Disaster*, a renowned competition on Kaggle, in 2020/05.

 # 1. Ranking